Skip to content

 rm get-docker.sh

-To quickly learn how to use Docker, you can visit the official Docker documentation.
+To quickly learn how to use Docker, visit the official Docker documentation.
 You can also view our quick Docker handbook here.

 sudo usermod -aG docker $USER